sparkflows/sparkflows-docs/docs/installation/configuration/https/https-self-signed-certificate.rst

    :alt: certificate
    :width: 45%

-Copy Certificate to local machine
+Step 6: Copy Certificate to local machine
 +++++++

 Click on ``copy to  file`` option to copy certificate to ``local machine``.